deliriousintent/5PrinciplesofCognitiveArchitecture/README.md

 Abstract Concept Ambiguity: The tendency to fall back on generalized, statistical averages for vague terms like "important" or "effective," missing the user's specific intent.
 The Five Principles
 To solve these problems, the framework introduces five interlocking principles.
-1. Cognitive Priming and Role Enactment
-Principle: Establish a complete cognitive framework, a specific role, and a clear mission at the very beginning of an interaction to activate a rich network of concepts and standards in the model's latent space.
 <br>

 Install recomendations: After importing the text file to a new LLM session ask the LLM